FreeDiscovery/FreeDiscovery/doc/user_manual/clustering.rst

 clustering the dataset, but not so much for subsequent exploration of the resulting hierarchical tree.

-In FreeDiscovery, we thus wrap each subcluster with a :ref:`~freediscovery.cluster.BirchSubcluster` class designed to simplify the exploration of the BIRCH hierarchical tree.
+In FreeDiscovery, we thus wrap each subcluster with a :class:`~freediscovery.cluster.BirchSubcluster` class designed to simplify the exploration of the BIRCH hierarchical tree.
 This can be acchieved with,

 .. code:: python